• Skip to primary navigation

 Schedules and rates

 The Alcazaba is open daily from 8:30 am to 6 pm (October 15 to March 31) and from 8:30 am to 8 pm (April 1 to October 14).
-For the latest updates, visit the official website here.
+For the latest updates.

-Entry is included with the Alhambra ticket.
-The full price for a visit to the entire site is €19.
+Entry to the Alcazaba is included with the Alhambra ticket.
+The full rate varies according to the season.
+For the full site visit, it’s around €20.
 See our complete price list here.

 Alcazaba de Granada - Opening hours and prices